 TopGoldForum.com has been one of the prime online destinations for information and discussion about forex trading, offshore companies, online investments, and cryptocurrencies like bitcoin for over ten years.

-At the moment of writing, there are almost 45,000 registered members and over 975,000 messages posted.
-I administrate this forum for more than ten decades, and I’ve learned a lot on this journey.
+At the moment of writing, there are almost 25,000 registered members and over 975,000 messages posted.
+I have administrated this forum for more than 15 years and learned much on this journey.
 I will share everything you need to know to start, manage, and monetize an online discussion forum.

-After Money Maker Group and TalkGold have been closed, Top Gold Forum saw an increase in member signups, making it one of the best online money-making communities.
+After Money Maker Group and TalkGold were closed, Top Gold Forum saw an increase in member signups, making it one of the best online money-making communities.
 Also, Top Gold Forum has recently been mentioned as one of the top Affiliate Marketing forums.

 8. Conclusion on how to start a forum

 Ok, now you have everything you need to start a discussion forum.
 I’ve detailed every step along the ride.

 Do you have a forum or want to set up one?

 Let us know in the comments form below.